Request an Appointment Find a Doctor

 We begin by assessing patient's readiness for change, since ambivalence about giving up the eating disorder is common.
 We promote change by encouraging patients to move forward with small steps and by acknowledging that the path to recovery is not straight.
 Instead, it has loops and plunges that can gradually contribute to the wisdom necessary for recovery.
 The pace at which a person moves toward recovery can be influenced by motivation, the severity of the eating disorder, the amount of social support and his/her physical condition.
 Establishing medical stability at initiation of treatment is essential and required.

 While respecting an individual’s privacy, we know that family-based treatment is a philosophy of care that has revolutionized the treatment of eating disorders.
 This approach involves a healthy partnership among family and treatment providers.
 At the IU Health Charis Center, treatment plans are developed and overseen by a multidisciplinary team of physicians, therapists, dietitians, nurses and other experts working together with patients and families.

 Eating disorders we treat include:

 We help individuals achieve a sense of inner contentment and a healthy balance—psychologically, medically and nutritionally.
-Our goal is to counter our culture’s focus on external beauty and perfectionism, which are strong contributing factors to eating disorders.

 - Medical evaluation/treatment